 ARE Slugs HARMFUL?

 In general, no. They are not venomous or stinging.
 However, slugs can carry certain parasites that are harmful to humans.
 Most often, slugs cause harm to gardens, produce, and plant life.

 House flies are typically 1/8 – 1/4 inch with a wingspan of 1/2 in. wide.

 House flies are typically gray to black in color.

-Flies have an oval shaped thorax with wings that rest on their slightly hairy back.
+Flies have an oval-shaped thorax with wings that rest on their slightly hairy back.
 They have large red eyes and six legs protruding from their thorax.

 ARE FLIES HARMFUL?

 Flies are known to carry and spread bacteria.
 They frequent rotting food, garbage, and fecal matter.
-Because they carry so much bacteria on their bodies, the presence of many flies in your home should be immediately treated.
+Because they have so much bacteria on their bodies, the presence of many flies in your home should be immediately treated.